 Display photos of volunteers and participants to show that the PTO is fun and inclusive.

 Use technology to involve parents.
 If parents at your school are online, you should be, too.
-Just be sure to keep paper copies of your communications available for those who want or need them.
+Keep paper copies of your communications available for those who want or need them.

-Translate PTO communications for non-English-speaking parents so that they are included.
+Translate PTO communications for non-English-speaking parents so that they’re included.